 Bring on the Fun

 Work is a reality, but that doesn’t mean it has to be boring and tiresome.
-Companies that implement enjoyable activities as part of people’s regular jobs show that they value people’s emotional and social wellbeing.
+Companies that implement enjoyable activities as part of people’s regular jobs show that they value people’s emotional and social well-being.

 Humans aren’t machines.
 They come as whole packages whose different elements interact.
-This means that when people enjoy themselves and have fun at work, that positivity carries over into their responsibilities.
+This means that when people enjoy themselves and have fun at work, positivity carries over into their responsibilities.

 A Morale Boost Is Worth Your Time